PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

       cd ~/repos/PlasmaPy

-3. If you created a Conda_ environment for PlasmaPy, activate it with:
+3. If you created a Conda_ environment for contributing to PlasmaPy, activate it with:

    .. code-block:: bash